AnotherJohnH/Zif/README.md

 ## Coding style

 The source is C++ but has the following non-typical for modern C++ features ...
-* Memory is statically or stack allocated i.e. no new/delete
+* Memory is statically or stack allocated i.e. (almost) no new/delete
 * Use of C style stdio API
-* In some places have re-invented the wheel avoiding functionality that is in standard librarys
+* In some places have re-invented the wheel avoiding functionality that is in standard libraries
 * 3 space indent